odelashashwanth/Git_practical1/README.md

-This is my first Git repository.
+This is my 7th Git repository.